 7) Posting items for sale: You can post an item for sale here, but only supporting vendors are allowed to advertise their businesses.
 You should not link your post to an item you have listed for sale on ebay, or include a link to your business in your post or in your signature.
-If you post an item for sale in the W220 forum, it should be related to the W220.
 We follow the guidelines for the "For Sale" forum, at https://www.benzworld.org/forums/sale...ing-rules.html

 This does not prohibit posting a link to a site that has an item you recommend, as long as you have no business connection to the site to which you are linking.